Indigenous peoples of the Americas: Genetic research

-Multiple recent findings on autosomal DNA and full genome revealed more information about the formation, settlement and external relationships of the Indigenous peoples of the Americas to other populations.
-Native Americans are very closely related to the Paleosiberian tribes of Siberia, and to the ancient samples of the Mal'ta–Buret' culture (Ancient North Eurasians) as well as to the Ancient Beringians, but overall not closely related to any other population.
-Although Native Americans also share relative higher affinity towards East Asian peoples, they are not directly related, but share partial ancestry with each other.
+Multiple recent findings on autosomal DNA and full genome revealed more information about the formation, settlement, and external relationships of the Indigenous peoples of the Americas to other populations.
+Native Americans are very closely related to the Paleosiberian tribes of Siberia, and to the ancient samples of the Mal'ta–Buret' culture (Ancient North Eurasians) as well as to the Ancient Beringians.
+Native Americans also share a relatively higher genetic affinity with East Asian peoples.
 Native American genetic ancestry is occasionally dubbed as "Amerindian".
-This type of ancestry largely overlaps with "Paleosiberian" ancestry, but is differentiated from "Neo-Siberian" ancestry today widespreaded among Siberian populations and represents historical expansions from Northeast Asia.
-The ancestors of Native Americans used a single migration route, most likely through Beringia, and subsequently populated all of the Americas in a time range between 25,000 to 15,000 years ago.
-Possible contact between Native Americans and Polynesians are dated back around 1,400 years ago.
-Previously hypothesized "Paleo-Indian" groups turned out to be genetically identical with modern Native Americans.
-The date for the formation of the Amerindian gene pool range from 36,000 to 25,000 years ago, with their internal diverging being around 21,000 years ago, during the settlement of the Americas.
-Overall, 'Ancestral Native Americans' derive around ~58% ancestry from a sister lineage of East Asians, and around ~42% from a sister lineage of Europeans.
+This type of ancestry largely overlaps with "Paleosiberian" ancestry but is differentiated from "Neo-Siberian" ancestry, which represents historical expansions from Northeast Asia and is today widespread among Siberian populations.
+The ancestors of Native Americans used a single migration route, most likely through Beringia, and subsequently populated all of the Americas in a time range between 25,000 and 15,000 years ago.
+Possible contact between Native Americans and Polynesians dates back to 1,400 years ago.
+Previously hypothesized "Paleo-Indian" groups turned out to be genetically identical to modern Native Americans.
+The controversial claim that the first peoples came from Europe via the North Atlantic, based on an ostensible similarity in stone-tool technology between the Solutrean culture of Pleistocene Europe and Clovis in North America, was undermined by the genome of the Anzick Clovis child, which sits squarely on the branch of Ancestral Native American peoples.
+No ancient or present-day genome (or mtDNA or Y chromosome marker) in the Americas has shown any direct affinities to Upper Palaeolithic European populations.

+The date for the formation of the Indigenous peoples of the Americas gene pool ranges from 36,000 to 25,000 years ago, with their internal diverging being around 21,000 years ago, during the settlement of the Americas.
+Native Americans formed from the admixture of a lineage that diverged from Ancient East Asian people around 36,000 years ago somewhere in Southern China, and subsequently migrated northwards into Siberia where they merged with a Paleolithic Siberian population known as Ancient North Eurasians (ANE), deeply related to European hunter-gatherers, giving rise to both Indigenous peoples of Siberia and Ancestral Native Americans.
+Both Paleo-Siberians and Ancestral Native Americans derive between 32 and 44% of their ancestry from Ancient North Eurasians (ANE), and 56–68% ancestry from Ancient East Asians.
+Based on a 2023 mitochondrial DNA study, a subsequent wave of migration from Northern China, originating near the present-day cities of Beijing and Tianjin, occurred as recently as 9000 BCE, following a previously unknown coastal route from Asia to America.